-Our sweet girl showed up this weekend.
+Our sweet girl showed up last weekend.
 She spent most of it trying out for a competitive soccer development program.
 Right out of the gate, the wind got knocked out of her sails by a shaming comment from one of the coaches after she missed an easy shot.
 It rattled her, threw her day off.

 “Courage doesn’t always roar.
 Sometimes courage is the quiet voice at the end of the day saying, ‘I will try again tomorrow.'”

 As I saw my husband off to another tough work day, he looked at me and said, “I’m showing up.”
 Yep.
 That’s enough.

 This fall has been a series of showing up days for me.
 Days that feel like they ask more than I have (am I the only one who feels like raising teenagers requires a counseling degree they don’t have?).
-But I keep showing up.
-Gina, reporting for life.

-Some days, I feel like I’m fresh out of amazing, as my friend and fellow blogger Stacey would say (she’s got a book coming out next fall to tell us all more about how to walk those days, and I’m so excited!).
+Some days, I feel like I’m fresh out of amazing, as my friend and fellow blogger Stacey puts it so well in her book.
 Grace for the rest.Faithful isn’t about how well you do it – it’s about doing it, period.
 It’s showing up, again and again.

-I keep showing up is because I know that He can use what I bring.
+I keep showing up because I know He uses what I bring.
 He takes my offerings and fills in the empty spaces with grace.
-I can show up because I know He goes before.
-I am not alone.
-I can do it scared, tired, empty, lonely, weak, clueless.
-I can do it with confidence because He uses it all.
+We can show up because we know He goes before.
+We are not alone.

 Let’s bring our best, whatever that looks like on any given day, and know that it’s enough because He has the rest.
 This can be our act of courage today, our brave face regardless of the circumstances.